Nerdynav Logo

 Bing Market Valuation

-- Revenue Contribution: Microsoft’s total revenue in FY2024 was ~$200 billion.
-Bing’s advertising business contributed an estimated $12–13 billion, or a few percent of the total.
+• Revenue Contribution: Microsoft’s total revenue in FY2025 was $281.724 billion.
+Search and news advertising contributed $13.878 billion, or a few percent of the total.